steveukx/leveller.js/README.md

 **ecma5-object** a (currently incomplete) Object prototype polyfill, support for the hasOwnProperty prototype method and of course, Object.create

+**ecma5-string** support for the String prototype methods trim, trimLeft and trimRight

 **JSON** library from json.org, a full JSON parser for browsers without the native implementation

 **localStorage** the full localStorage API, note that there is no persistence when the user switches page though.